jonathandotchin/jonathandotchin.github.io/_posts/2017/2017-08-22-Loot-System-Analysis-with-Game-Server.md

    1. It checks if the loot is a valid premium currency loot
    2. It checks whether that particular loot has already been applied to the particular account

-5. If the request is valid, we apply the premium in Ubiservices
+5. If the request is valid, we apply the premium in the services

-6. Ubiservices sends an acknowledgement to the game server
+6. The services sends an acknowledgement to the game server

    1. If there is no acknowledgement, the game server should consider sending the message again